-This toolkit provides guidance for employers re-opening the workplace following the coronavirus (COVID-19) pandemic and nation lockdown providing links to key information and templates on the website.
+This toolkit provides guidance for employers re-opening the workplace following the coronavirus (Covid-19) pandemic and nation lockdown providing links to key information and templates on the website.
 This information is being continually checked and restructured as the Government releases more details.

-As lockdown measures are relaxed in the coming weeks and months, the toolkit below lists all new and existing content to help manage staff who are coming back to work.
+As lockdown measures become relaxed in the coming weeks and months, the toolkit below lists all new and existing content to help manage staff who are coming back to work.
 There are a number of areas that organisations will need to consider when re-opening, as re-opening will bring a new set of health and safety challenges in terms of assessing business operations and ensuring the workplace is safe.
 This extends not only to social distancing and hygiene measure, but also managing staff concerns and being mindful of their mental health.

 Planning the return to the workplace

 1. Inspect the premises

 If the property has been left completely unattended, you may find unexpected pests, damage or breakages — all of which need to be addressed before employees begin to return.

 Tests to run before the premises is reoccupied might include:

 checking the fire alarm systems, extinguishers and escape routes

 inspecting lifts or pressure systems